 I typically begin with Modern Grey, Modern White, or Modern Black for my annual book.
 The other choices include page styles and layouts that do not support my vision for displaying our pictures.
-They also come with an automatic up-charge, as denoted by the (S) Using one of the basic styles allows me to create my own layout and add background pages and embellishments that compliment our photographs.
+They also come with an automatic up-charge, as denoted by the (S).
+Using one of the basic styles allows me to create my own layout and add background pages and embellishments that complement our photographs.
 It is possible to complete a basic book (20 pages), with no upgrades for the base price advertised.

-The book choices are organized by Storytelling styles and categories which include Christmas, baby, wedding, etc. Those selections might work for you if you are creating a book for a very specific occasion and it is a good idea to take a look at some them for ideas and inspiration.
+The book choices are organized by Storytelling styles and categories which include Christmas, baby, wedding, etc. Those selections might work for you if you are creating a book for a very specific occasion and it is a good idea to take a look at some of them for ideas and inspiration.

-This is a screen shot of the work area which includes a tool bar on the left side, options for text and color at the top, and photographs that I am currently working with at the bottom.
-The orange check mark indicates that I have already used those photographs somewhere in the book.
+This is a screenshot of the work area which includes a toolbar on the left side, options for text and color at the top, and photographs that I am currently working with at the bottom.
+The orange checkmark indicates that I have already used those photographs somewhere in the book.
 You’ll find it very helpful when working with several hundred photographs.

-Left tool bar: from the top going down, you will see layouts, backgrounds, embellishments and idea pages.
+Left toolbar: from the top going down, you will see layouts, backgrounds, embellishments, and idea pages.
 Clicking any one of those provides multiple options for customizing the page you are currently working on.

 Bottom photo area: Add photos is as easy as it looks.
 When you click this option, it will ask you to choose a source, (your computer, or an existing Album).
 Select the photos you want and begin the upload.
 Once they are secure along the photo strip, you can scroll through, click and drag to place them onto the pages of the book.
 If you don’t like the placement or size, that can easily be remedied by clicking advanced editing in the upper right corner.

-Top tool bar: This tool bar includes features that enable access to individual pages, add or delete pages, add additional photo areas and text boxes, or zoom in and out.
+Top toolbar: This toolbar includes features that enable access to individual pages, add or delete pages, add additional photo areas and text boxes, or zoom in and out.
 You can also preview your book from here, and resume editing or publish the book when you are satisfied that it is complete.

-There are many on-line photography services that you can use to create a photo book, but Shutterfly is the one that I am most familiar with and recommend.
+There are many online photography services that you can use to create a photo book, but Shutterfly is the one that I am most familiar with and recommend.
 The learning curve was short, but you will need to have some basic computer skills to be completely at ease with the process.

 The beginning of a new year is the perfect time to challenge yourself and learn new things.
 I hope this basic overview is just the push you need to create a book of your own.